Garv1981/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe Game
-A two player game developed using HTML  , CSS and Javascript
+A two player game developed using HTML  , CSS and Javascript.